liddic/compound_potential/jie-acvd/README.md

-## Workflow on DeepThought HPC - Jie et al ACVD case study
+## Workflow on DeepThought HPC - Atherosclerotic cardiovascular disease (ACVD) case study, from Jie et al (2017)

 Notes:
 - $WORKING_DIRECTORY and $LOCAL_WORKING_DIRECTORY should be substituted for appropriate folder paths